 Suggested Donation $10

-Led by Lucia Ferrara and Gloria Throne
+Led by Lucia Ferrara

 Saint Lucy (or Lucia or Lucita) was a 4th century Christian martyr.
 Her feast day, Dec.
-13, is widely celebrate in Italy, Sweden, Switzerland and eastern Europe.
+13, is widely celebrated in Italy, Sweden, Switzerland and eastern Europe.
 Because her feast day falls in the middle of Advent and because her name in Latin means “light” or “bringer of light,” many of the traditions and rituals that grew from her feast day help us prepare for Christmas.

 The tradition of planting wheat on Saint Lucy’s Day comes from Hungary, Croatia and a few other European nations.
 Wheat grains are planted in round dishes or pots of soil and carefully watered so the seeds will germinate and the shoots will be several inches high by Christmas Day.
 The new green shoots remind us of the new life born in Bethlehem.
 A candle may be placed near or in the wheat grass as a symbol of the Light of Christ.